kope-kope/StormGdocs/api.md

 ***
 *PUT* `/partners/investor/status/:id`

-As a partner, the investor API allows you to activate or deactivate an investor, set the status to `true` to activate an investor, `false` to deactivate an investor.
+As a partner, this investor API endpoint allows you to activate or deactivate an investor, set the status to `true` to activate an investor, `false` to deactivate an investor.

 ## Headers
 | Field           | Data type   | Description                         |